lalimi/Telegram-Similar-Channel-Parser/README.md

     `python bot.py`

-The bot understands the `/parse` command.
-Send `/parse <channel>` and it will reply with similar channels.
+The bot supports `/start` and `/help` for instructions.
+Use `/parse <channel>` to begin parsing.
+The bot will show a short "collecting" message, delete it when done, and then send you the results.

 Enjoy.